juju/docs/src/en/charms-fan.md

 # FAN container networking

-FAN networking addresses an important issue resulting from the proliferation of container usage: the need to manage the IP address space that results in network connectivity among containers running on separate hosts.
+FAN networking addresses an important issue caused by the proliferation of container usage: the need to manage the IP address space that results in network connectivity among containers running on separate hosts.

 Juju integrates with the FAN to provide network connectivity between deployed